unisonweb/unison/docs/codebase-editor-design.markdown

 The `Typing` indicates whether the replacement `Code` is the same type as the old `Code`, a subtype of it, or a different type.
 This is useful for knowing how far we can automatically propagate a `Changeset`.

-The `Edit` type produces a `Conflict` when merged, though with more structured edits (note the `SwapArguments` data constructor), even more could be done here.
+The `Edit` type produces a `Conflict` when merged, though with more structured edits (*e.g.*, in the case of the `SwapArguments` data constructor), even more could be done here.

 ```haskell
 instance Monoid Edit where